-Topophilia: The Human Geography and Planning Student Journal is an avenue for Human Geography and Planning students to showcase their work and research.
-The journal accepts work from 3rd and 4th year HGP students with a grade of A- and higher.
-The objective of this journal is not only to showcase work, but to also share valuable information gathered by students with their community.
+Topophilia: The Human Geography and Planning Student Journal is an opportunity for undergraduate students to showcase their work and research.
+The journal accepts work from 300- and 400-level HGP courses with a grade of A- or higher.
+The objective of the journal is not only to showcase high quality work, but to also share valuable information gathered by students with their community.
 Topophilia will be displayed in locations across Edmonton to be read by all.
 It will be published once per regular school year.

 How to Submit

 - As the papers we receive will have primarily been submitted for a class assignment, we ask that you take any feedback given from professors and incorporate that into your submitted work

 - Ensure that your paper conforms to all the requirements under the Author Guidelines

 - Ensure that all papers conform to the requirements listed under Formatting

 - Please email submissions to firstname.lastname@example.org with the subject line: Student Journal Submission

 - The email must include: name, course it was submitted for, and the grade received.